 Note: Fixed Extended versions cannot be subscribed to by default.
-For further information see article 117348.
+Refer to Simplified subscription management in Enterprise Console.

 Many customers will be used to Sophos releasing product changes coupled with an engine and data update every month.
-However, starting in 2014 we will no longer be adhering to a strict monthly release cycle, and will sometimes separate product and engine releases (you will get a product change or an engine change or both at the same time).
+However, starting in 2014 there will be no adhering to a strict monthly release cycle, and will sometimes separate product and engine releases (you will get a product change or an engine change or both at the same time).
 Data will be delivered separately and eventually more frequently than once per month (with smaller changes each time).

 Minor versions are released quite frequently to the Preview and then the Recommended subscriptions.
 Major version releases will be notified at least 6 months in advance and will also run in parallel with the previous major version for 12 months to allow for migrations to take place.
 During the 12 month overlap period the old version will receive limited support.
-See article 112580 for more details about our Endpoint product lifecycle.
+Refer to Sophos Endpoint Lifecycle Policy commencing July 2013 for more details about our Endpoint product lifecycle.

-All these are subject to change, but we will try to tell customers as early as possible when we are planning to introduce new versions into any of the above subscriptions,
+All these are subject to change, but customers will be informed as early as possible when there will be a plan to introduce new versions into any of the above subscriptions.